fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.17.1 =
+* [Fixed] Helps new users understand where to find the list of vehicles by adding a line to the Listings Pages table on the Settings page for the default post type archive.
+* [Fixed] Detects an empty permalink structure and adds a Site Health test to recommend a change.
+With default/no permalinks, slash inventory is not added to rewrite rules and the default vehicle archive is /?post_type=inventory_vehicle instead of slash vehicle.
+Adds an admin notice on the plugin settings page to draw user attention to Site Health when there are recommendations.
+* [Fixed] Bug fix in invp_get_the_last_modified() template tag for support outside the loop.
+Starts passing the post ID when getting the raw meta value.
+* [Fixed] Bug fix in invp_get_the_carfax_url_report() template tag for support outside the loop.
+Starts passing the post ID when getting the VIN.
+* [Fixed] Bug fix in invp_get_the_odometer() template tag.
+Check if the post ID is available from the loop when the passed value is empty or not passed.

 = 14.17.0 =
 * [Added] Adds blocks for Down Payment, Make, Model, MSRP, Odometer, Payment, Price, Stock Number, Title Status, Transmission Speeds, Trim Level, VIN, Year, and YouTube Video ID.